 SASB works alongside and with multiple organizations seeking to advance corporate disclosure on sustainability issues.
-SASB complements global initiatives including the Global Reporting Initiative (GRI), the International Integrated Reporting Committee (IIRC), the Carbon Disclosure Project (CDP), and others.
+SASB complements global initiatives including the Global Reporting Initiative (GRI), the International Integrated Reporting Committee (IIRC), CDP, and others.
 As many companies publicly-listed in the U.S. are global entities, and many global companies trade on U.S. exchanges and must comply with SEC regulation, any reporting mandated by the SEC will have a global impact.
 Hence, SASB seeks harmonization of global standards for ease of use by all companies traded on U.S. stock exchanges that elect to disclose on more than the minimal material issues as defined by SASB.

 When formulating accounting metrics for material sustainability issues, SASB considers the existing body of disclosure standards and uses existing standards whenever possible.
 Harmonizing SASB standards with existing disclosure standards avoids additional costs for companies and aligns SASB’s work with global corporate transparency efforts.

 For more information about the organizations SASB works with and alongside, please see below.